specialprocedures/igdr.ch/content/posts/cop.md

 {{< responsive-iframe src="/charts/cop/cop_effect.html" width="636" height="600" >}}
 </div>

-By far the largest "COP effect" we've seen in the last decade was again, at Glasgow (274%), where we saw record levels of climate news follow a sustained lull over the pandemic.
+By far the largest "COP effect" we've seen in the last decade was at Glasgow (274%), where we saw record levels of climate news follow a sustained lull over the pandemic.
 COP21, which saw the signing of the historic Paris Agreement, had a COP effect of 187%.

-A median[^2] COP sees a COP effect of 73%.
+A median COP sees a COP effect of 73%.
 The last two COPs in Baku and Belém have underperformed, with COP effects of 29 and 30 percent respectively.

-# Reasons to be cheerful
+## Reasons to be cheerful
-This has been a tough year for the climate movement.
+Neither a fall in coverage nor a declining impact of COP will be welcome news for those working on climate.
 There are, however, two silver linings in the data:

-## We are still well up on the pre-Glasgow baseline
+### We are still well up on the pre-Glasgow baseline
 Climate still occupies a much larger place in the media than it did before 2021.
-Coverage in 2025 is 86% larger than it was before Glasgow and we're only fifteen percent down on 2022.
+Despite a year-on-year fall, coverage in 2025 is 86% larger than it was before Glasgow.

 <div class="responsive-chart-desktop">
 {{< responsive-iframe src="/charts/cop/climate_pre_post_glasgow.html" width="636" height="400" >}}